 We drop down; the balcony wall our only shelter.
-Security enter the grounds and head towards the Laurendel, high-powered flashlights passing back and forth across the facade, until they are right beneath us.
+Security enter the grounds and head towards the Laurendel, high-powered torches passing back and forth across the facade, until they are right beneath us.

 We lay silently in our dark hidden crevice.
 I see Sean slowly reach for his camera.
 No. But he continues.
 NO NO, shit, don't.
 But he does.
-He fucking pokes his head up like a duck in hunting season and takes the snap above.
+He fucking pokes his head up in between torch flashes like a duck in hunting season and takes the snap above.